learnk8s/learnk8s.io/src/yaml-validation/content.md

 Copper has a few built-in helpers:

 - The `DockerImage` function reads the specified input file and creates an object containing the following attributes:

   - `name` containing the image name
   - `tag` containing the image tag
   - `registry` containing the image registry
   - `registry_url` containing the protocol and the image registry, and
   - `fqin` representing the entire fully qualified image location.

-- The `findByName` function is helpful for finding a resource given a `kind` and `name` from an input file
+- The `findByName` function helps find a resource given a `kind` and `name` from an input file

-- The `findByLabels` function is helpful for finding a resource given `kind` and the `labels`.
+- The `findByLabels` function helps find a resource provided `kind` and the `labels`.

 You can see [all available helpers here](https://github.com/cloud66-oss/copper/tree/master/libjs).

-By default, it loads the entire input YAML file into the `$$` variable and that's available in your scripts (if you used jQuery in the past, you might find this pattern familiar).
+By default, it loads the entire input YAML file into the `$$` variable, and that's available in your scripts (if you used jQuery in the past, you might find this pattern familiar).

 In addition to not having to learn a custom language, you have access to the entire JavaScript language for writing your checks such as string interpolation, functions, etc.

 _It is worth noting that the current copper release embeds the ES5 version of the JavaScript engine and not ES6._

-To learn more, visit you can [visit the official project website](https://github.com/cloud66-oss/copper).
+To learn more, you can [visit the official project website](https://github.com/cloud66-oss/copper).

-If Javascript isn't your favourite language and you prefer a language designed to query and describe policies, you should check out conftest.
+If Javascript isn't your preferred language and you prefer a language designed to query and describe policies, you should check out conftest.

 ## Conftest